Holy See

 The Holy See's Ethical Vision for Critical Minerals and the Global Energy Transition

-The Holy See's perspective on critical minerals and the energy transition is rooted in a profound commitment to ethical stewardship, sustainable development, global solidarity, and climate action.
-While not directly involved in producing these minerals, the Vatican's moral and ethical guidance seeks to influence how the global community approaches the energy transition, advocating for a just, inclusive, and environmentally responsible path.
+The Holy See’s perspective on critical minerals and the energy transition is rooted in a profound ethical commitment to stewardship of the Earth, sustainable development, global solidarity, and urgent climate action.
+Although the Vatican does not engage in producing or trading these minerals, it plays a unique role as a moral authority, shaping global dialogue on the transition to cleaner energy systems.

 Holy See's energy and power mix